Contingencyplana/storybook_fun_factory/shagi_archives/appendices/appendix_f_anomaly_lifecycle_architecture/part_01_index/s1_2_index_of_part_02_quarantine_and_containment.md

 <!-- Save to: shagi_archives/appendices/appendix_f_anomaly_lifecycle_architecture/part_01_index/s1_2_index_of_part_02_quarantine_and_containment.md -->

-# 📘 s1_2 – Containment: Cyberwomb Protocols for Emergence Isolation
+# 📘 s1_2 – Index of Part 02: Quarantine and Containment
 *(A stanza for the holding of dangerous hope)*

 No error, no glitch, no breach of thread—